-Dr. Shapiro, a world renowned transplantation scientist and clinician who is currently Director of Clinical Islet Transplantation program at the University of Alberta, where he oversees the largest clinical islet transplant program in the world.
+Dr. James Shapiro, a world renowned transplantation scientist and clinician who is currently Director of Clinical Islet Transplantation program at the University of Alberta, where he oversees the largest clinical islet transplant program in the world.
 Dr. Shapiro with a team at the University of Alberta was instrumental in developing the Edmonton protocol, the current standard of care for islet transplantation.
-The experience and clinical expertise of Dr. Shapiro is considered invaluable to the Company.
-Dr. Shapiro is the principal investigator for the clinical study assessing the safety and efficacy of the Cell PouchTM
+Dr. Shapiro is the principal investigator for the clinical study assessing the safety and efficacy of the Cell PouchTM and collaborator with Sernova on advanced Sernova technologies.

-Dr. Sutherland is a professor, Transplantation Scientist and Clinician in the Division of Transplantation, Director of the Schulze Institute and Dobbs Diabetes Research Chair within the Department of Surgery at the University of Minnesota where he oversees the largest clinical islet autotransplant program in the world.
+Dr. David Sutherland is a professor, Transplantation Scientist and Clinician in the Division of Transplantation, Director of the Schulze Institute and Dobbs Diabetes Research Chair within the Department of Surgery at the University of Minnesota where he oversees the largest clinical islet autotransplant program in the world.
 The addition of Dr. Sutherland to the Advisory Board represents another key component in the strategy of advancing the Cell Pouch SystemTM into multiple Human Clinical Trials for a number of clinical indications.

-Dr. Paraskevas is highly respected in the islet transplant field and the new islet transplantation program at McGill University headed by Dr. Paraskevas is the third such centre in Canada and provides the potential to significantly increase the number of diabetic patients that can be treated with donor islets.
+Dr. Stephen Paraskevas is highly respected in the islet transplant field and the new islet transplantation program at McGill University headed by Dr. Paraskevas is the third such centre in Canada and provides the potential to significantly increase the number of diabetic patients that can be treated with donor islets.